exonum/exonum-doc/src/architecture/storage.md

-Values from different tables are stored in column families in the low-level storage, wherein the keys are represented as a byte sequence, and values are serialized according to Exonum binary serialization format.
+Values from different tables are stored in column families in the low-level storage, wherein the keys are represented as a byte sequence, and values are serialized according to Protobuf serialization format.
 A single column family may store data for more than one table (see table groups below).
-Keys of the wrapped `BaseIndex` of a specific table are mapped to the low-level storage keys in a deterministic manner using [table identifiers](#table-identifiers).
+Keys of a specific table are mapped to the low-level storage keys in a deterministic manner using [table identifiers](#table-identifiers).

 ### Table Identifiers